scikit-learn-contrib/hiclass/README.md

 ## Getting the latest updates

 If you'd like to get updates when we release new versions, please click on the "Watch" button on the top and select "Releases only".
-Github will then send you notifications along with a changelog with each new release.
+GitHub will then send you notifications along with a changelog with each new release.

 ## Citation